snowdriftcoop/snowdrift/README.md

 NoScript should not cause a broken experience.
 JS is fine for amplification and beautification but should not be required for essential functions.

+We have a separate wiki and discussion page on the site specifically for [web-design issues](https://snowdrift.coop/p/snowdrift/w/site-design).

 About the frameworks and tools we use
 =====================================